Benson & Bingham

 While diesel fuel is not as flammable as some other fuels, such as gasoline, ethanol, or propane, it can still catch fire.
 Once ignited, it is very difficult to extinguish.
 Diesel fuel can also cause injury through eye or skin exposure.
 It is easily absorbed through the skin, and it can cause eye and skin irritation, redness, and burns.
 Even if you don’t touch the diesel fuel itself, inhaling the fumes from the fuel can cause dizziness, nausea, respiratory irritation, and high blood pressure.
 In other words, even if you are not burned by diesel fuel, simple proximity is enough to result in minor injuries.
 [6] For especially vulnerable bystanders, the harm can be even worse than these minor symptoms.

 In Europe, there is growing concern that diesel fuel spillage on roadways is a contributing factor in many motorcycle and moped accidents.
 According to the Swedish Motorcyclist Association, several hundred motorcyclists in Sweden alone are injured each year in motorcycle accidents on slippery roads caused in part by a combination of loose gravel and diesel fuel spillage.
 There is a growing consensus that loose gravel, in combination with diesel fuel spills, produces slippery and unsafe conditions.
 For example, in one study road friction was tested on asphalt with loose gravel and then with a combination of gravel and diesel fuel.
 Bare, dry asphalt had friction numbers around 0.75.
+Similarly, Nevada motorcycle accident lawyers have noted that local conditions involving fuel spills and road debris contribute to a significant number of motorcycle crashes in the state.
 Loose gravel reduced this coefficient to only 0.35, while diesel fuel reduced it even further, to 0.30.
 This low friction scenario is roughly equivalent to driving a motorcycle on packed snow.
-These conditions are additionally conducive to injury, because they create slippery road conditions on bright, sunny days, when motorists are least expecting to slide.
-[7]
+These hazards catch many motorcyclists off guard, especially on sunny days when they least expect slippery road conditions.[7]

 If you have been injured, whether through a crash, burn, or chemical exposure, and you feel that this was related to a diesel spill on the highway, be sure to contact local law enforcement immediately.
 Highway patrol can assess the situation quickly and make sure that the proper clean-up crews are brought in to deal with the hazardous substance.
 Police can also make an official record of the accident that can be useful if litigation becomes necessary to vindicate your rights.
 Seek appropriate medical help and tell your doctor about the circumstances surrounding your injury.
 Finally, contact a personal injury attorney to make sure you understand your rights as an injured party.